 Photograph: Andy Catterall

 The Royal Musical Association is the foremost society in the UK dedicated to the study of music.
-Founded in 1874, its principal objectives are the advancement of scholarship and scholarly publication.
 Membership is open to any individual interested in musical research.

 The Royal Musical Association was founded in 1874 ‘for the investigation and discussion of subjects connected with the art and science of music’, and its activities have evolved to embrace all aspects of the study of any kind of music, from history, analysis, and ethnomusicology to studies of perception, reception, and practice-based research.
 It aims to sustain and enhance British musical culture, while fostering international links and recognizing outstanding scholarly achievement by individuals worldwide, and to support the education and training of young scholars.